Young Inspector Family Hub reports

 • more SEN groups including drop ins, support sessions and cookery classes and an opportunity for them to meet other families and have access to additional advice/support if needed

-• a Nintendo switch which can be used by all ages in lots of different ways and a laptop for older children to use
+• a Nintendo Switch which can be used by all ages in lots of different ways and a laptop for older children to use

 • sensory toys for older children